There are plenty of ways to get furniture and other essentials for free. We check out some of your options.

 You can also find a wide selection of unwanted items listed on the ‘freebies’ section of classified site Gumtree for your local area, with plenty of furniture also on offer.
 Gumtree is most popular in London – although it has an extensive network.
 Beware that any decent freebies will have tons of people after them, as the site has millions of users.

-Then again, there’s always eBay, where people also offer items with a buy-it-now price of 1p, which essentially means they don’t want them and are keen to offload the goods to anyone who’s willing to take them.
+Then again, there’s always eBay, where people also offer items without a reserve which may mean they are keen to offload the goods for a very low price to anyone who’s willing to take them.
 Beware that this may include broken items, though, so check that whatever you’re looking at – a fridge, or TV, for example – is in working order first.

 A booming number of facebook groups have popped up over recent years, where plenty of people advertise unwanted items in your local area – provided you’re able to pick these up.